 Successful people almost always have a positive attitude and plenty of confidence that gets them through the rough spots.
 Winston Churchill, British Prime Minister during the darkest hours of World War II, certainly knew a lot about adversity.
 But it was his attitude in those adverse circumstances that shaped him.

 “Success is going from failure to failure,” Churchill once said, “without losing enthusiasm.”
 While this quote comes from the middle of the last century, it is just as relevant today.
 Successful people invariably use negative experiences to discover their strengths.
 They see negatives as challenges to overcome and to learn from.

 Successful people are also decisive, disciplined goal-setters.
 They don’t let distractions get in the way.
 Inventor Thomas Edison is arguably the greatest American example of the kind of focus that successful people apply to their endeavors.
 Edison’s work ethic was legendary.
 He would sometimes work on a single project uninterrupted for three consecutive days.
-He truly lived the motto set forth in his famous quote: “Success 1% inspiration and 99% perspiration.”
+He truly lived the motto set forth in his famous quote: “Success is 1% inspiration and 99% perspiration.”

 Successful people are also persistent.
 They keep at it until the goal is reached, where others may get discouraged and choose another path.

 They are also risk takers, in the spirit of “Nothing ventured, nothing gained.”